 2019/20 - Grants and funding

-Landholders in the Riverina Local Land Services region were able to apply for incentive funding in 2018/19.
+Landholders in the Riverina Local Land Services region were able to apply for incentive funding in 2019/20.
 Below is a snapshot of each project.
 Expressions Of Interest for the below projects closed in August 2019; however, if you would like information on them please follow the links below.

 Adjungbilly Creek Catchment - Save Our Species

 The Adjungbilly Creek is a unique catchment in the Riverina Local Land Services region due to its populations of a number of endangered plants and animals.
-Through this ongoing project, we have improved habitat for endangered species and ecological communities through the protection and restoration of 227 hectares of the catchment by revegetating gullies to improve water quality, protected areas of native vegetation by installing 41 kilometres of fencing and re-established corridors of native vegetation by planting 30,000 native trees and shrubs.
+Through this ongoing project, we have improved habitat for endangered species and ecological communities through the protection and restoration of 233 hectares of the catchment by revegetating gullies to improve water quality, protected areas of native vegetation by installing 46 kilometres of fencing and re-established corridors of native vegetation by planting 30,000 native trees and shrubs.
 Click here for full information, including a project area map.

 Saving Our Squirrel Gliders

 This project aims to improve breeding and foraging habitat through the planting of new corridors and protection of core breeding habitat.
 This project works with land owners within the project area to restore existing vegetation and create new vegetation corridors that will provide new and improved foraging and nesting habitat.
 This project will also help coordinate pest control activities for foxes.
 A coordinated approach to baiting will lead to a greater reduction in their numbers and reduce the impact of predation.
 In conjunction with these on ground works we will also be running community based monitoring in the form of spotlighting events.
 Click here for full information, including a project area map.